aminfa576/HR-Data-Analytics/README.md

 The insights derived from the analysis were visualized using Power BI, resulting in an interactive and user-friendly report.
 This report contains various visualizations, such as demographic breakdowns, age distributions, employment trends, and more, providing a comprehensive view of the workforce data.

-## Accessing the Report

-The Power BI report, "HR Employee Report", can be accessed through [link or instructions].
-This interactive report offers a dynamic way to explore the data and uncover deeper insights.

 ## Conclusion